junxit/us-congress-bills-115/metadata.md

 - 2017-10-10 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 395 - 0 (Roll no. 559). (text: CR H7899)
 - 2017-10-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 395 - 0 (Roll no. 559).(text: CR H7899)
 - 2017-10-16 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2018-02-14 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2018-02-15 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+Without written report.
+- 2018-02-15 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+Without written report.
+- 2018-02-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 322.